agartime/big_data/deliverables/compactador/README.md

 where:

-* glob-origin-files - [GLOB](http://en.wikipedia.org/wiki/Glob_(programming) containing the FileSystem Path/s to the candidate files to be compressed.
+* glob-origin-files - [glob](http://en.wikipedia.org/wiki/Glob_(programming) containing the FileSystem Path/s to the candidate files to be compressed.
 * destiny-file - Destination file.
-* debug - After compression, the file is opened to review its contents in a human-readable format (printed on the screen).
+* debug (optional) - After compression, the file is opened to review its contents in a human-readable format (printed on the screen).

 i.e: